DavidTbilisi/localStorage_obj/README.md

 // this will be saved to localstorage db.save({name:'john'.lastname:'doe'});

-// get element by key
+// get var by key
 db.get('name');

 // list all vars as array
 db.getAll();

-// get var by it's number
+// get var key by it's number
 db.nth(1);

 // clear all vars in localstorage